The story below is a preview from our May/June 2022 issue. For more stories like it, Subscribe Today. Thank you!

 Similar to Tanglewood, the kinds of businesses filling shopping centers nowadays are not the traditional retail mix.
 Service businesses, often health care-oriented, are some of the most common.

-The story above is a preview from our May/June 2022.
+The story above is from our May/June 2022.
 For more stories, subscribe today or view our FREE digital edition.
 Thank you for supporting local journalism!